-The first Pulitzer Prizes were awarded in 1917 (the first novel was awarded in 1918).
+The first Pulitzer Prizes were awarded in 1917 (however the first Pulitzer Prize for the Novel was awarded in 1918).
 In the early days, publishers and writers were welcome to nominate any American novel simply by sending in a letter and a copy of their book to the Pulitzer Advisory Board.
-The three-person jury would then whittle down the top three candidates and send them to Columbia University, where the Pulitzer Advisory Board would either approve or decline a winner (or in some cases they would entirely ignore the Jury’s recommendations -the 1970s were a notorious decade for the Pulitzer Advisory Board entirely disregarding the Jury’s submissions).
+The three-person jury would then whittle down the top three candidates and send them to Columbia University, where the Pulitzer Advisory Board would either approve or decline a winner (or in some cases they would entirely ignore the Jury’s recommendations -the 1970s were a notorious decade for Jury snubs).

 Around 1934, Juries were asked to submit three titles to the Pulitzer Advisory Board, with one preference jointly selected as the award winner.
 At that time, Juries were generally composed of academics with at least a certain degree of professional interest in fiction, but the jurors were rarely experts in contemporary literary fiction.
 From 1917 to 1974, only 5 of the 155 jurors who served over that time had any experience as a professional novelist.

 Contrary to popular mythology, the famous Pulitzer gold medal is only awarded to the news organization who wins in the “Public Service” category.
-It was created in 1918 and features the profile of Benjamin Franklin with honoris causa awarded by Columbia University scribed on one side, and the other shows a hard-working printer with the words: “For disinterested and meritorious public service rendered by an American newspaper during the year….”
+The medal was created in 1918 and it features the profile of Benjamin Franklin with honoris causa awarded by Columbia University scribed on one side, and the other side shows a hard-working printer with the words: “For disinterested and meritorious public service rendered by an American newspaper during the year….”

 Three great resources on the Pulitzer Prize: John Hohenberg’s The Pulitzer Prizes (1974), a history of all prizes; The Pulitzer Prize Novels: A Critical Backward Look (1981) by W. J. Stuckey; and Heinz and Erika Fischer’s Chronicle of the Pulitzer Prizes for Fiction (2007).